trinerye/language_analytics_2024/assignment_3/readme.md

 ## About

-This project performs query expansion on a target word using word embeddings from the genism ``glove-wiki-gigaword-50`` to search for songs in the ``Spotify Million Song Dataset``.
+This project performs query expansion on a target word using word embeddings from the genism ``glove-wiki-gigaword-50`` model to search for songs in the ``Spotify Million Song Dataset``.
 The script searches for both the target word and the ten most similar words related to it.
-You can choose the artist and the word you want to search for by adding them as an argparse argument.
+You can choose the artist and the word you want to search for by adding them as an argparse argument. *(See assignment description [here](https://github.com/CDS-AU-DK/cds-language/tree/main/assignments/assignment3))*

 The ``src`` directory contains one script: